krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/threads-1.png "flames")

 This flame graph is not really complicated.
 But it is only a small example.
-In real life such flame graphs are larger.
+In real life, such flame graphs are larger.

 The code responsible for the thread creation observed in the flame graph is the following: